SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch4_Transaction_Management.md

    > But you can ONLY have one write-transaction at the same time
    >
-   > This is limited by the number of WAL files?
+   > QUES: Is this limited by the number of WAL files?

 ## 4.1.2 User transaction